 Despite the ongoing reclamation works on Pulau Tekong nearby, and flaring at Penggerang Johor, it remains alive.
 Seagrasses remain abundant as much of the shore has become very soft and silty.
 The small patch rich with delicate colourful animals seems to have recovered from the mass dying we saw last year.

 Today, the team saw lots of interesting marine life including an explosion of tiny sea anemones.
-I will update with their observation later on.
+It was a relief to see many kinds of sea stars, 5 seahorses (a record for us!), moray eels and lots of nudibranchs.

 There is small reefy patch on Beting Bronok that I call the 'sponge garden'.